Atlantic Hockey tournament

-The AHA Tournament is the conference tournament for the Atlantic Hockey Association.
-The winner of the tournament receives an automatic berth into the NCAA Tournament.
+The Atlantic Hockey tournament was the conference tournament for the Atlantic Hockey Association.
+The winner of the tournament received an automatic berth into the NCAA Division I men's ice hockey tournament.
+The Atlantic Hockey tournament was discontinued after the 2024 edition, following the merger of the CHA and AHA.
+The tournament is succeeded by the Atlantic Hockey America men's tournament.

+History

-The tournament was first held in 2004 after the cessation of the MAAC men's ice hockey tournament, the first year of conference play.
+The tournament was first held in 2004—the first year of conference play—following the MAAC ending their hockey sponsorship.
+The Atlantic Hockey tournament was preceded by the MAAC ice hockey tournament.
 The final four games were held at Tate Rink in West Point, New York in 2004.
-The tournament championship moved to the Northford Ice Pavilion in Northford, Connecticut for 2005 then to the Hart Center in Worcester, Massachusetts for 2006.
+The tournament championship moved to the Northford Ice Pavilion in Northford, Connecticut for 2005, then to the Hart Center in Worcester, Massachusetts for 2006.
 Starting with the 2007 tournament, the final four was moved to a neutral site, the Blue Cross Arena in Rochester, New York, the home of the AHL's Rochester Americans.
+From 2023–24, all tournament games were moved to campus sites, hosted by the higher seeds of each matchup.